smtcoq/smtcoq/src/BEST_PRACTICE.md

 # Proofs
 ## Axioms

 No axiom should be added.
-No library adding axioms should be imported.
+No library adding axioms should be imported (except Int63 and Array).

 # Code organization